5 Risk Mitigation Strategies to Promote an Adequacy Determination

 Craig Stetson, Partner | Capital Edge Consulting, Inc.

-The DCAA’s 2019 plan to significantly increase their audits of contractor business systems appears aggressive (considering the level of effort required to perform these audits and the level of available DCAA resources).
-Contractors should take seriously potential or pending business system audits by the DCAA as the consequences for a determination of inadequacy by the government may be significant and include – i) monetary withholds pursuant to DFARS clause 252.242-7005, ii) loss or delay of contract awards, iii) reduced proposal evaluation scores in accordance with solicitation evaluation criteria (for example, Request for Proposal Section M), iv) increased government oversight across multiple fronts, and v) government CPARS (Contractor Performance Assessment Reporting System) recording of detrimental past performance ratings.
+The plan to significantly increase the DCAA accounting system audits for contractor business systems is aggressive (considering the level of effort required to perform these audits and the level of available DCAA resources).
+Government contractors should take seriously potential or pending business system audits by the DCAA as the consequences for a determination of inadequacy by the government may be significant and include – i) monetary withholds pursuant to DFARS clause 252.242-7005, ii) loss or delay of contract awards, iii) reduced proposal evaluation scores in accordance with solicitation evaluation criteria (for example, Request for Proposal Section M), iv) increased government oversight across multiple fronts, and v) government CPARS (Contractor Performance Assessment Reporting System) recording of detrimental past performance ratings.

-1.Knowledge of Business System Requirements and DCAA Audit Objectives (Pre-audit phase)
+1.Knowledge of DCAA Business System Requirements and DCAA Audit Objectives (Pre-audit phase)

-The DCAA conducts business system audits utilizing specific standard audit programs and detailed audit guidance and procedures incorporated in their internal DCAA Contract Audit Manual (DCAM).
-The three business system specific standard audit programs and the DCAM are available for review on the DCAA website (www.dcaa.mil).
-The DCAA audit objectives, guidance, and corresponding procedures were developed for the purpose of a DCAA evaluation and corresponding audit opinion of a contractor’s compliance with the specific business system adequacy criteria incorporated in each of the applicable DFARS business system clauses – accounting (252.242-7006), estimating (252.215-7002), and material management and accounting (252.242-7004).
+The DCAA conducts business system audits utilizing specific standard contractor audit programs and detailed audit guidance and procedures incorporated in their internal DCAA Contract Audit Manual (DCAM).
+The three DCAA business systems specific standard contractor audit programs and the DCAM are available for review on the DCAA website (www.dcaa.mil).
+The DCAA audit requirements, guidance, and corresponding procedures were developed for the purpose of a DCAA evaluation and corresponding audit opinion of a contractor’s compliance with the specific business system adequacy criteria incorporated in each of the applicable DFARS business system clauses – accounting (252.242-7006), estimating (252.215-7002), and material management and accounting (252.242-7004).
 A clean audit opinion will simply designate the contractor’s business system as adequate.

 Contractors that do not perform under Department of Defense (DoD) contracts or do perform under DoD contracts not subject to the DFARS clauses noted above, are not contractually required to comply with the specific DFARS business system adequacy criteria.
 However, for business system audit purposes, the DCAA will nevertheless use these adequacy criteria as the baseline for their business system audit scope, objectives, and procedures.
 Simply stated, contractors are required to demonstrate and maintain compliance with the adequacy criteria and requirements of these clauses – whether or not the subject clauses actually are incorporated in contracts.